zeyu2001/network-scanner/README.md

 Perform either an ARP scan or TCP scan.
 - An ARP scan will send ARP requests to all devices on the local network, and collect the ARP replies to discover IP address to MAC address mappings.
 - A TCP scan will send TCP SYN packets to all specified ports, and collect the SYN+ACK replies to discover which ports are open.

+If you are on a UNIX-based system, please run the script as root (use sudo).
 ```
 usage: scanner.py [-h] {ARP,TCP} ...